How to Prevent Malicious Code (Plus Examples)

 How to Prevent Malicious Code Vulnerabilities (Examples)

-You can protect your software from malicious code.
+You can protect your software from malcode.
 And that’s by making sure it doesn’t contain security vulnerabilities.

 Here’s how to prevent malicious code.

 — such as CERT C/C++ — are designed to prevent security vulnerabilities.

 CERT, for instance, targets code with undefined behavior that could lead to a security risk.